Chelsea Carey: Earlier career

 In 2012-2013 Carey and her team continued their strong play, placing second in the Colonial Square Ladies Classic and continuing to play well through the early part of the season winning the 2012 Red Deer Curling Classic by defeating Jennifer Jones 7–3 in the final.
 They followed this with another finals appearance two weeks later in the ROGERS Masters of Curling in Brantford, Ontario being defeated 8–3 in the final by Rachel Homan and also collected a 3rd-place finish in the Pomeroy Inn & Suites Prairie Showdown en route to accumulating 136.0 CTRS points in the 2012-2013 curling season, good for a 5th-place finish in the standings.

 Carey has twice come extremely close to winning a Manitoba provincial women's championship.
 She lost the 2011 Manitoba Scotties Tournament of Hearts final to Cathy Overton-Clapham after going 7–0 in the round robin.
 She again made the finals of the 2012 Manitoba Scotties Tournament of Hearts after going 5–2 in the round robin.
-This was the closest Carey had come to winning a provincial championship, losing the final 6–5 on a heartbreaking last rock thrown by Jennifer Jones.
+This was the closest Carey had come to winning a provincial championship, losing the final 6–5 on a last rock thrown by Jennifer Jones.
 At the 2013 Manitoba Scotties Tournament of Hearts, her team placed fourth.